The Essential Hub of our Financial Planning Community.

 If the meals are bad, the breaks are too short, or the Expo and vendors take over the CE content or reduce/impact the networking time, the rigor and engagement suffers.

-• Conclusion: A Lecture by any other name is still a lecture.
+• Conclusion: A Lecture by any other name is still a Lecture.

 Lectures - content verbally delivered, usually in tandem with a visual reference/aid (eg: